JefGrailet/treenet/v3/README.md

 # About TreeNET v3.0

-*Last edited by Jean-François Grailet, November 18, 2016*
+*Last edited by Jean-François Grailet, December 21, 2016*
 ## Overview of the changes

 ### A full suite of software (Work In Progress)

 Originally denoting a single piece of software, `TreeNET` will now denote three pieces of software.
 The first member of the trio, nicknamed *Arborist*, is the updated regular `TreeNET` used to measure a target network and output a router -- subnet topology from it.

 The second component, nicknamed *Forester*, is more or less a re-factoring of `TreeNET Reader` as it is also able to parse a dataset obtained with *Arborist* in other to re-do some probing work (like alias resolution) or merge several datasets together via a *grafting* process (which is already implemented but not yet thoroughly validated).

-It does not, however, re-implement the transformation features of `TreeNET Reader` such as bipartite conversion.
-Such a feature will be re-implemented in the third and last component of the suite (which is currently work in progress).
+The third and last component, *Architect*, completely re-factors and extends the graph transformation feature provided by `TreeNET Reader`.
+In addition to a re-factored translation of datasets into double bipartite graphs, *Architect* also allows the conversion of a dataset (first built as a tree) into a Neighborhood - Subnet bipartite graph (a simpler form of graph) and can project each kind of graph onto a particular type of vertice to obtain simple graphs where vertices only consist of subnets, routers or neighborhoods.
+The edges found in these new graphs reflect the proximity between each vertice (e.g., an edge between two subnets in a subnet graph shows there is only one hop between them).

 ---